KONG Classic Dog Toy (Large)

 What to Look For: A Shih Tzu Buyer's Checklist

-When comparing dog toys for your Shih Tzu, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog toys for a Shih Tzu, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Durability

-The Shih Tzu is gentle enough that extreme durability is not the top concern, but quality construction still matters for longevity and safety.
+The Shih Tzu is gentle enough that extreme durability isn't the top priority, but quality construction still matters for longevity and safety.

 Safety

-Every product must be safe for a small breed at 9-16 lbs.
-We check for choking hazards, toxic materials, and structural integrity under load.
+Every product has to be safe for a small breed at 9-16 lbs.
+I check for choking hazards, toxic materials, and structural integrity under real-world use.

 Mental Stimulation